WPManageNinja/wpsocialninja-docs/guide/social-chat/social-chat-widget-configuration-wp-social-ninja.md

 ---
-title: "All-in-One Configuration | Social Chat | WP Social Ninja"
+title: "All-in-One Configuration"
 description: ""
 ---

-# All-in-One Configuration | Social Chat | WP Social Ninja
+# All-in-One Configuration

 Have you thought about adding **Messenger Chat** or any other Social Chat platform to your WordPress site?
 The **All-in-One Chat **feature will definitely speed up the connection with the customers in the fastest way possible.